henry2004y/KeyNotes/contents/hybrid.md

 \frac{d\mathbf{v}_j}{dt} = \frac{q_j}{m_j}\big( \mathbf{E} + \mathbf{v}_j \times \mathbf{B} \big)
 $$

 where the subscript $j$ and $e$ indicate the indices for individual ions and the electron fluid and other notations are standard.
-The lowercase velocities are velocities for each super-particle.
+The lowercase velocities are velocities for each macro-particle.

 Alternatively, if we rely on a Vlasov system, we directly solve for the distribution function $f(\mathbf{r}_s, \mathbf{v}_s, t)$ from the Vlasov equation